-As a future de-facto standard for automotive embedded systems, AUTOSAR addresses the needs for a process-safe integration of functions.
+AUTOSAR is a de-facto standard for automotive embedded systems and addresses the needs for a process-safe integration of functions.
 It provides a standardized platform for the specification and execution of application software, an integration method for software components and hardware resources, and also the interchange formats that these require.
-While adopting AUTOSAR for the implementation level abstractions, the EAST-ADL language complements the AUTOSAR initiative by providing higher-level abstractions, analysis and lifecycle management support.
+While adopting AUTOSAR for the implementation level abstractions, the EAST-ADL language complements the AUTOSAR initiative by providing higher-level abstractions, analysis and life cycle management support.
 In effect, it allows an AUTOSAR-compliant software architecture being extended with models relating to the design of functionality, timing and safety, the structuring and allocation of application, as well as the management of variability, requirements, traceability and verification and validation.